 Purchase Request Generation: The process of purchase request generation requires three inputs:

 The purchase request is generated as follows:

-Since we used Customer private key in encryption here we use KUc which is public key of customer or cardholder for decryption ‘D’.
+Since we used Customer’s private key in encryption here we use KUC which is the public key of the customer or cardholder for decryption ‘D’.

 Payment Authorization and Payment Capture: Payment authorization as the name suggests is the authorization of payment information by the merchant which ensures payment will be received by the merchant.
 Payment capture is the process by which a merchant receives payment which includes again generating some request blocks to gateway and payment gateway in turn issues payment to the merchant.